dwbzero/csv-tools/README.md

 The `csv-print` options `-H` means to print the full header names, `-N 10` means "analyze the first 10 rows to determine column widths", and `-n 20` means "stop printing after 20 rows".
+By convention, command options are uppercase if they apply to the input, and they are lowercase if they apply to the output.
+_(If you run into a `UnicodeDecodeError`, then keep reading...)_

     > csv-select STNAME,CTYNAME,Cases2000,Cases2005,Cases2010,Cases2015 ld-case-counts-by-county-00-15.csv
       | csv-print -H -N 10 -n 20